navgurukul/newton/email/details/info.md

 name: Professional Email Writing
 type: html
 daysToComplete: 7 days
-shortDescription: You will learn to write professional emails in this course.
+shortDescription: You will learn how to write professional emails in this course.
 logo: http://bit.do/pyON
 ```